Cruise TipsCommunicationWalkie Talkies on Cruise Ships: Allowed, Banned, or Just Plain Useless?

 But which walkie talkies work best?
-Some of them are a complete waste of money and will not work through the steel walls of the boat and others can get you in trouble.
-Here are some things to look for in the best walkie talkies and some 2 way radios for sale that I recommend.
+In 2026, some are a complete waste of money because they can’t punch through the heavy steel walls of a modern mega-ship, and others might actually get you in trouble at security.
+Here is what to look for and the 2-way radios I recommend.

 What to Look for in a Good Walkie Talkie